CruzanCaramele/MariaDB-MySQL/README.md

 It applies backups, disaster recovery, high availability and fault tolerance to these servers when they are running on EC2.

-This course will cover all of those requirements and build out the architecture starting from the VPC all from scratch
+This includes all of those requirements and build out the architecture starting from the VPC all from scratch.